kgisl/pythonFDP/notes/cs3003-unit4.md

 From [https://jeffknupp.com/blog/2012/11/13/is-python-callbyvalue-or-callbyreference-neither/](https://jeffknupp.com/blog/2012/11/13/is-python-callbyvalue-or-callbyreference-neither/)

 This brings us to an important point: there are actually two kinds of objects in Python.
 A  _mutable_  object exhibits time-varying behavior.
 Changes to a mutable object are visible through all names bound to it.
 Python's lists are an example of mutable objects.
 An  _immutable_  object does not exhibit time-varying behavior.
 The value of immutable objects can not be modified after they are created.
 They  _can_  be used to compute the values of  **new**  objects, which is how a function like string.join works.
 When you think about it, this dichotomy is necessary because, again, everything is an object in Python.
-If integers were not immutable I could change the meaning of the number '2' throughout my program.
+If integers were not immutable I could change the meaning of the **number '2'** throughout my program.

-It would be incorrect to say that "mutable objects can change and immutable ones can't", however.
-Consider the following:
+It would be incorrect to say that *"mutable objects can change and immutable ones can't"*, however.

 ## Slicing